dewens12/js-auth/API.md

 <a name="module_airmap-auth"></a>

 ## airmap-auth
-AirMap Auth0 Lock Module - JS
+AirMap Auth0 Module Universal Login - JS

 <a name="AirMapAuth"></a>